 Designed byIsamu Noguchi, 1951

-In 1951, American/Japanese artist and designer Isamu Noguchi started to design the Akari Light Sculptures, a total of over 100 hand-made Shoji-paper models for table lights, standard lamps or ceiling luminaires.
-For the name of this lighting series he chose the word "akari", the Japanese terms for brightness, light.
-Collection Vitra Design Museum.
-"The light of Akari is like the light of the sun filtered through the paper of shoji.
+The Akari L1 Ceiling Lamp is one of the Akari Light Sculptures designed by Isamu Noguchi.
+‘Akari' is the Japanese word for brightness, light and lightness.
+That is why in 1951 the American-Japanese artist and designer Isamu Noguchi gave this name to his light designs made from shoji paper.
+In total, the artist designed more than 100 Akari Light Sculptures - table lights, standard lamps or ceiling lights.
+The Akari L1 Pending Lamp is made by hand entirely in Japan, with handmade paper and on the original wooden shapes of Noguchi.
+Isamu Noguchi about his lamps: "The light of Akari is like the light of the sun filtered through the paper of shoji.
 The harshness of electricity is thus transformed through the magic of paper back to the light of our origin - the sun - so that its warmth may continue to fill our rooms at night."
-(Isamu Noguchi)

 * Should an article be priced incorrectly on our website, despite our greatest care and attention, the correct price is the official one as listed in the most recent product catalogues of the brands we offer.
 All prices on Designcollectors are including 21% VAT.
 The costs of administration, packaging and insurance are included.
 Over € 250, transport to some 30 countries is free of charge.
 For orders below € 250, there are additional shipping charges, according to the destination.
 Companies abroad can purchase all products from Designcollectors excluding VAT.